 At Neuro Behavioral Center, the health and well-being of our patients, providers, staff, and community are our top priority.
-We believe telehealth brings many benefits, such as providing accessibility and convenience, as well as eliminating risks and concerns related to (COVID-19).
-We are committed to being responsive to the situation and to the needs of our patients.
+We believe that Tele-Health brings many benefits, such as easy and convenient access to mental health care.

 To have a successful telehealth appointment, we strongly encourage our patients to use our online patient portal for messages, e-Forms, payments, statements, or appointment requests.